 Ruth’s wedding garments were taken out, the gown yellowed in age and the veil mildewed.
-Neomí had no choice in the matter; the outfit was traditional for the Doyles.
-She and Francis were married by Howard, the doctor present as well.
+Noemí had no choice in the matter; the outfit was traditional for the Doyles.
+She and Francis were married by Howard, the family doctor present as well.
 He was also a Doyle, complicit in their affairs but allowed to live in town as a liaison.

 Escape from High Place

+The trio tried to make their escape but were met by Florence with a gun.
+She made them turn around and return to Howard’s room for the transmigration.
 The doctor was waiting.
-Neomí was sick to realize Howard planned to take over Francis’ body.
-The leering she had felt from him was real and she would belong to him.
+Noemí was sick to realize Howard planned to take over Francis’ body.
+The leering she had felt from him was real, and she would belong to him.

-Howard called Francis forward and Francis was powerless to disobey.
-Howard and the gloom could carve your mind and make you submit to him.
+Howard called Francis forward, and Francis was powerless to disobey.
+Howard and the gloom could carve your mind and make you submit to them.
 He’d done this with the servants.
 While everyone was distracted, Catalina grabbed the doctor’s scalpel and attacked Howard, stabbing him with it.
 The family members all felt the pain, connected through the gloom.

-Neomí tried to get Francis to go with her despite his attachment to the family.
-Francis tried to leave but then Frances tussled with Francis and Neomí.
+Noemí tried to get Francis to leave with her, despite his attachment to the family.
+Francis tried to leave, but then Florence tussled with Francis and Noemí.
 In the end, Francis shot her.
 Howard was not dead though and commanded Francis to come to him.
-He held out his amber ring to Francis and Francis was powerless to stop his feet from moving towards the bed.
-Neomí grabbed Francis and shot Howard to release his hold.
+He held out his amber ring to Francis, and Francis was powerless to stop his feet from moving toward the bed.
+Noemí grabbed Francis and shot Howard to release his hold.

 An Alternate Way Out

 Virgil had no plan to let them escape.
 He tried to get Francis to ally with him, to yield to him.
 He said they could share the women.
-Francis fought with him but Virgil was stronger; he tried to make Francis eat his own tongue.
+Francis fought with him, but Virgil was stronger; he tried to make Francis eat his own tongue.

 The Ending of Mexican Gothic

 It has been two days, and the doctor and healer have been caring for them.
-The story they told was of Virgil going mad and setting fire to High Place.
+The story the escapees told was of Virgil going mad and setting fire to High Place.